-The rural and resource-rich areas of B.C. contribute a great deal to the economic well-being of the entire province.
+The resource-rich areas of B.C. contribute a great deal to the economic well-being of the entire province.
 By equitably investing in and building infrastructure throughout our province we can strengthen our resource and trade economy, which is important to both our rural and urban economies.

 One size does not fit all, and the Ministry's RuralBC Secretariat will work throughout the province with rural communities to find the right community-centric solutions to strengthen rural economies.

 By helping to build and diversify B.C.'s rural economies, the Ministry's work directly supports the Government's Great Goal to "create more jobs per capita in B.C. than anywhere else in Canada".

-www.ruralbc.gov.bc.ca
+Objective 2.1: Rural communities have access to programs and services that support their economic development www.ruralbc.gov.bc.ca